SAP-docs/contribution-guidelines/CONTRIBUTING.md

 Please ensure you read and follow the [Contribution Guidelines](https://github.com/SAP-docs/contribution-guidelines), which are also available on the SAP Help Portal, before submitting your first contribution. <!--INSERT LINK-->

-For legal reasons, and in the context of content contribution, you will be asked to sign a Contributor License Agreement (CLA) before you submit your first pull request to this project.
-This happens in an automated fashion during the submission process.
+In the context of content contribution, you will be directed to sign a Developer's Certificate of Origin (DCO) before you submit your first pull request to this project.
+This happens in an automated fashion using the CLA Assistant during the submission process.